Here's a bit more on our tour*:

 After arriving in Kyoto individually, the group will meet up on the first evening at our hotel.
 We will celebrate our first coming together over a Kyoto obanzai style dinner prepared with fresh, seasonal ingredients in a traditional old machiya or Kyoto-style house.

 The next two days will be spent exploring Kyoto and experiencing the rich, enticing beauty its culture has to offer.
-In addition to delicious meals, in restaurants and even in local homes, we will take part actively in the culture by means of tea ceremony and a Japanese craft lesson in a machiya.
+In addition to delicious meals in restaurants and even in local homes, we will take part actively in the culture by means of tea ceremony and a Japanese craft lesson in another machiya.
 There will also be some free time, to either visit more temples and gardens (Kyoto has so many!) or peruse some of Camila's favorite local shops.
 Spring is also the time of year for outside promenading by the Kamo river.

 * Subject to change according to availability